Skip to main content Skip to footer

 Load or Open a Default PDF Template

-The application is now configured, and the GcPdfViewer is loaded in the browser window; let's move on to understand how to load and render a PDF file in GcPdfViewer.
-This section describes loading a local file existing in the application folder viewer-app → src → assets → pdf → <PDF file>.
+With the application configured and the DsPdfViewer loaded into the browser window, we will now load and render a PDF in the DsPdfViewer.
+This section describes loading a local file existing in the application folder pdf-viewer-app → src → assets → pdf → <PDF File>.

-The open method of GcPdfViewer is invoked by passing in the filename as a parameter to load the PDF file in GcPdfViewer.
-The code below loads the PDF file newsletter.pdf in GcPdfViewer:
+The open method of the DsPdfViewer is invoked by passing in the filename as a parameter in order to load the PDF into the viewer.
+The code below loads the PDF newsletter.pdf into the DsPdfViewer:

 @Component({